Nav9110/XRD_code/README.md

 Import .csv files containing multiple XRD measurements

-Integration of the area under the curve between specific bounds (integral calculation)
+Peak features extracting :

-Peak features extracting:
+Integration of the area under the curve between specific bounds

 The maximum intensity of the peaks